killercup/scribbles/_posts/2016-08-17-machine-readable-inline-markdown-code-cocumentation.md

 - - -

 People have been wanting to update rustdoc to use the [pulldown-cmark](https://github.com/google/pulldown-cmark) crate instead of the currently used bindings to the [hoedown](https://github.com/hoedown/hoedown) library.

-It might be interesting to implement a POC for parsing the format specified above with pulldown-cmark.
+~~It might be interesting to implement a POC for parsing the format specified above with pulldown-cmark.~~ [I did just that.](https://github.com/killercup/rust-docstrings)